tucats/ego/docs/LANGUAGE.md

 pay := ?emp.wage : 25.0 * hours
 ```

-The "?" indicates that the following expression component (up to the tokenizer.ColonToken)
+The "?" indicates that the following expression component (up to the ":")
 is wrapped in a try/catch block.
 If no error occurs, the expression is
 used as specified.
 But if there is an error ("no such structure field",
-for example) then the expression after the tokenizer.ColonToken is used instead.
+for example) then the expression after the ":" is used instead.
 So in the
 above example, because there isn't a `wage` field in this employee's
 record, the program assumes a wage of $25/hour in the calculation of
 the pay.